endjin/dotnet-adr/README.md

 # dotnet-adr
 A .NET Global Tool for adopting and using Architectural Decision Records (ADR).

+One of the reasons for "re-inventing the wheel" with `dotnet-adr` when there are so many ADR tools already in existance, is that almost all of those existing tools are opinionated to the point of embedding the ADR templates into the tooling.
+With `dotnet-adr` I wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using nuget.org.

 See https://github.com/joelparkerhenderson/architecture_decision_record for a comprehensive overview of ADR.

 ## dotnet global tools

-`adr` is a .NET global tool.
+`adr` is a [.NET global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools), which means once installed, it's available on the PATH of your machine.

 To list all the global tools installed on your machine, open a command prompt and type: